 Once you have finished cooking your filling, if there’s too much liquid (different meats and vegetables give off different amounts of water), dust it lightly with flour and bring it back to a boil to help thicken.
 (Some moisture is good, but if it’s soppy then your crust will suffer.)

-Take the time to create a design for the top of your tourtière—to make it a masterpiece!
-(Tip: Use cookie cutters to cut out decorative shapes for the top of your pastry.)
-Also, brush it with a slightly diluted egg wash to give it a golden hue when baked.
+Take the time to create a design for the top crust of your tourtière—such as using cookie cutters to cut out decorative shapes.
+Also, brush it with a slightly diluted beaten egg to give it a golden brown hue when baked.
 Sprinkle with some good quality coarse salt for a delightfully crunchy bite.